zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 ## Summary

-This ZEP proposes to enable namespace overrides for charts by leveraging the Go templating that is being designed as part of [ZEP-0021](./0021-zarf-values/README.md) in addition to making namespaces in Zarf more Helm-like.
+This ZEP proposes to enable namespace overrides for Zarf packages by adding a `--namespace` flag that will support overriding single-namespace packages.

 ## Motivation

 Doing this allows more flexibility with certain Zarf packages where you may want to have multiples of them installed in the cluster with slightly different configurations (such as [GitLab Runners](https://github.com/defenseunicorns/uds-package-gitlab-runner)).
 Currently, the release namespace of any chart has to be hardcoded into the package and will be used even if the chart allows namespace overrides via values for some manifests within the chart.
 The current behavior is also different from what Helm does by default which may not be what users of Zarf expect (Helm allows the use of the `namespace` flag on install to set the Chart's release namespace without it needing to be baked into the Chart).
-This is made slightly more complex in Zarf because a package often contains multiple namespaces that need to be correlated across multiple Zarf primitives (such as a Helm chart and a wait action).
+This is made slightly more complex in Zarf because a package could contain multiple namespaces that need to be correlated across multiple Zarf primitives (such as a Helm chart and a wait action) and these namespaces may differ across components.

 ### Goals